-In February, 2009, GASB issued Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, which is effective for periods beginning after June 15, 2010.
+In a prior fiscal year, the Township adopted GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions,.
 The objective of this statement is to enhance the usefulness of fund balance information by clarifying existing governmental fund type definitions.
 It establishes five new fund balance classifications for governmental funds that comprise a hierarchy based primarily on the extent to which a government is bound to observe constraints imposed upon the use of its resources.